stuplum/zool-stylus/README.md

 * `entryPoint`: Defaults to `index`
 * `extension`: Defaults to `styl`
 * `force`: Always re-compile.
 Defaults to `false`
+* `cache`: This determines if the stylus parser will cache internally.
+Defaults to `false`
 * `compress`: Whether the output .css files should be compressed.
 Defaults to `true`
 * `firebug`: Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin.
 Defaults to `false`
 * `linenos`: Emits comments in the generated css indicating the corresponding stylus line.
 Defaults to `false`